noamross/dissertation/dissertation.md

 overdispersed; it has a fatter tail than a Poisson with the same rate parameter, and its variance is greater than its mean.
 When $\nu > 1$, the distribution is underdispersed.
 Its tail is thinned, and its variance is less than its mean.
-If $\nu = 1$, the CMP distribution is equivlanet to a Poisson distribution.
+If $\nu = 1$, the CMP distribution is equivalent to a Poisson distribution.
 If $\nu = \infty$, the CMP distribution is the same as a Bernoulli distribution.

 The CMP distribution intuitively describes the processes that generate parasite